Exact solutions for diffusive transport on heterogeneous growing domains: Model

 and recalling that $v(x,t) = -v(-x,t)$ with $v(0,t) = 0$.
 We observe that the velocity field at the boundary between domains is the sum of the domain growth rates for all domains to that point (Figure \ref{F1}(e)). \\

 We now consider the evolution of a mass that undergoes linear diffusion on this growing domain.
 The governing equation for the mass density $C(x,t)$ is \cite{simpson2015c}

-where the diffusivity $D(x)$ is piecewise defined on each individual domain in line with the agent-based model, and $v(x,t)$ is defined as above.
+where the diffusivity $D(x)$ is piecewise defined on each individual domain in line with the agent-based model, and $v(x,t)$ is defined in Equation \eqref{Eq:GeneralVelocity}.
 To be consistent with the agent-based model we impose

 that is, any mass that reaches the external boundary is removed from the system.
 Other boundary conditions could be considered, such as a no-flux boundary condition at one domain boundary as in \cite{simpson2015c}, but such extensions are left for future work.
 For the boundaries between internal domains, the flux across the boundaries must be conserved and hence